DC801/BM-Badge/README.md

 - e.g. `1x` or `10x`
 - The [bareword](#bareword) `once`, `twice`, and `thrice` also count as `quantity`.
-- Note that the `x` comes after the number, not before.
+- Note that the `x` comes after the number, not before!

 #### Number